Cisco ACI

 Kubernetes network proxy

-The Kube-proxy captures service-destination traffic and proxies requests from the service endpoint back to the application’s Pod.
-The traffic is forwarded to the Pods on the target port defined in the definition file.
-The target port is a random port assigned during service creation.
+The Kube proxy captures service-destination traffic and proxies requests from the service endpoint back to the application’s Pod.
+The traffic is forwarded to the Pods on the target port defined in the definition file, which is a random port assigned during service creation.

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.